Table of Contents

 Sustainability is a very important topic throughout the world today, increasing in importance as we continue to face the fact that our natural resources are undeniably finite and must be preserved.
 Producing energy in the cleanest way possible is one of the pillars of sustainability, which is why clean energy technologies have been on the rise.

 The clean technology industry, commonly referred to as cleantech or greentech, features a long list of companies that are dedicated to improving energy delivery and storage methods, often using solar, wind, and water as power sources to present an alternative to fossil fuels.
+The emergence of cleantech companies calls for the proper protection—the cleantech insurance policies.

 The constantly increasing focus that’s being given to reducing the negative consequences that industry has on the environment has led to the rise of cleantech, spurring companies to innovate and experiment with not only different power sources, but also designs, materials, and equipment that is less detrimental to the environment.

 And as is the case with every new and innovative industry, forging new paths and disrupting age-old ways of thinking and doing things will always be accompanied by a certain level of risk.
+You can mitigate that risk by transferring a part of it to your insurer when purchasing the right cleantech insurance policies.

 Types of Cleantech Startups